Trump Campaign Sues in Nevada to Stop Vegas-Area Vote Count

 In 2016, Nevada counties reported that 1.6% of absentee ballots returned were rejected, according to data collected by the U.S. Election Assistance Commission.
 Nationally, about 1% of absentee ballots cast were rejected that year.

-State Democrats accused the GOP of using the dispute to try to suppress voter turnout.
+Hours after the new lawsuit was filed, Judge James Wilson in Carson City declined to issue an immediate order to stop the count.
+But he scheduled a hearing next Wednesday on the request for an injunction.

+Wilson is a former district attorney in Elko and private practice lawyer who was elected to the state bench in 2008.
+Judicial races in Nevada are nonpartisan.

-Las Vegas-area voter and count-watcher Fred Kraus is the lead plaintiff in the lawsuit, which was filed in Nevada’s capital city because the secretary of state is a plaintiff.
+Las Vegas-area voter and volunteer count-watcher Fred Kraus is the lead plaintiff in the lawsuit, which was filed in Nevada’s capital city because the secretary of state is a plaintiff.
+Cegavske is a Republican.

+A spokeswoman for Cegavske, Jennifer Russell, said she couldn't comment on an active lawsuit.

 Gloria said in an interview before the lawsuit was filed that Las Vegas-area vote processing is safe, fair and nonpartisan, and that even amid COVID-19 pandemic distancing rules, observers were being accommodated for the verification process.